dossma/youtube-targeted-downloader/README.md

 After downloading each youtube content, the unique ID of that one is then saved in the archive files `yt-dlp-archive-video.txt` or `yt-dlp-archive-audio.txt` respectively.
 So when you run the application agin on the same targets, the downloader skips the content you already downloaded.
 So for the archiving to work propery, keep the archive file and leave it basically untouched.

-## Get started

-1. Install yt-dlp (see below)
-2. Insert the youtube content URLs you are targeting into the channels file.
-3. Open the configuration file and set in line 4 the path for where you keep your channels and archive file.
-After, set the download path in line 6 where you want your downloads to be saved.

-You run it via `yt-dlp --config-clocation "c:\path\to\the\configfile"`

 ## Download pattern and filter setup
 ### Videos
 - Quality settings are set for getting the best videos but with a highest resolution of 800p (to save disk space).